sir-mtor/Eden-prjetz/first-file/readme.md

 Forums or community sections for users to share their experiences and ask questions.
 Live chat support for instant help and advice.

-Educational Resources:
+*Educational Resources:

 Videos, tutorials, and infographics on how to use herbs effectively.
 E-books or downloadable guides on various topics related to herbal medicine.

-Consultation Services:
+*Consultation Services:

-Online consultation with herbal medicine practitioners.
+One-on-one online consultation with herbalists.
-Personalized health plans based on user health profiles and needs.
+Customized herbal remedies and health plans Personalized health plans based on user health profiles and needs.

-E-commerce Integration:
+*E-commerce Integration:

 An online store selling herbal products, supplements, and related health products.
 Secure payment gateway and multiple payment options.

-User Accounts:
+*User Accounts:

 Profiles where users can save their favorite herbs, track their health progress, and access personalized content.
 Membership options for exclusive content and benefits.

-Newsletter Subscription:
+**Newsletter Subscription:

 Regular newsletters with updates, new articles, and special offers.
 Option for users to subscribe for updates via email.